Cjking57893/assignment-discord-bot/README.md

 - Assignment name and course
 - Scheduled work time and due date
 - Option to reschedule with `!reschedule` command

+#### Due Date Reminders
+For all assignments due this week (whether scheduled or not), the bot sends:
+- **2-day reminder** - Two days before the assignment is due
+- **1-day reminder** - One day before the assignment is due
+- **12-hour reminder** - Twelve hours before the assignment is due

+Due date reminders include:
+- Assignment name and course
+- Due date and time
+- Urgency message based on time remaining
+- Only sent for incomplete assignments

 ### Manual Commands